The Real You Only Shows Up When It’s Ugly.

 That's a different kind of hard.

-The kind where you sit amongst the carnage and say, “Alright.
-I’m not done yet.”
+Rather the kind where you sit among the wreckage and whisper - "Alright… I’m not done yet."

-It’s having the same hard conversation with yourself for the fiftieth time and still trying to get it right.
+It’s having the same brutal conversation with yourself for the fiftieth time and still showing up to get it right.

-It’s resisting the urge to run every time the weight gets too real.
+It’s resisting the knee-jerk to run when the weight gets too real.

 People think strength is loud.